NicolaRFranco/dlroms/README.md

 * **dlroms.roms**</br> Core library that allows users to construct data-driven Reduced Order Models.
 Includes basic algorithms, such as POD, and abstract classes for incorporating and training neural network models.
 It can be used to implement ROM strategies such as [POD-NN](https://doi.org/10.1016/j.jcp.2018.02.037), autoencoder based [DL-ROMs](https://doi.org/10.1090/mcom/3781), and more.

-We rekarm that the main algorithms, classes and routines are also included in the **\_\_init\_\_.py** module.
+We remark that the main algorithms, classes and routines are also included in the **\_\_init\_\_.py** module.
 Thus, instead of navigating the whole library, users can easily import the main features of the DLROMs package by simply running

     from dlroms import*